ethical-roadmap/ethical-roadmap/_categories/english/values.md

     text_4: "How do these values relate to the research questions that you are asking?"
     text_5: "How might these values be reflected in how you develop your research, design and methods?"
   - title: prompts & activities
-    text: "You may need to explore these values through different lenses to define them in terms of specific contexts, people and projects.
-Explore the values under the different lenses provided that are relevant to you..."
+    text: "You may need to explore these values through a different lens to define them in terms of specific contexts and disciplines.
+Explore the values under the different lenses provided that are relevant to you... or create your own!"
     text_2:
-      - "Eg. Context"
+      - "Eg. Technology"
-      - "Technology"
+      - "Health, Design"
-      - "Ways of knowing"
+      - "Psychology"
     text_3: "To encourage further thought or discussion, use the value cards with the provocation cards.
 For example, if you want to open the conversation around technology further, grab the technology provocation cards..."
   - title: capture
     text: "As you are facilitating the activities, it’s important that another team member is in charge of capturing the discussions and decisions."